Sri Chaitanya Educational Institutions

 Sri Chaitanya Techno School, B.R.T.S, Middle road, Vijayawada, A.P.

-Sri Chaitanya Educational Institutions (Telugu: శ్రీ చైతన్య విద్యాసంస్థలు) is a group of education institutions chain of schools, junior colleges, hostels, coaching institutions for IIT-JEE, NEET, EAMCET and UPSC-CS preparation and degree colleges across India.
+Sri Chaitanya Educational Institutions is a group of education institutions chain of schools, junior colleges, hostels, coaching institutions for IIT-JEE, NEET, EAMCET and UPSC-CS preparation and degree colleges across India.
 The academic director of Sri Chaitanya is Sushma Bopanna.

 It was founded in 1986 by B.S Rao and his wife, Jhansi Lakshmi Bai.
 With over 321 state board-affiliated junior colleges, 322 K-10 Sri Chaitanya Techno Schools and 107 CBSE-affiliated schools, it is one of Asia's largest educational franchises with over 8.5 lakh students.
 In 2021, Tollywood actor Allu Arjun was signed as the brand ambassador of the institution.

 During the COVID-19 pandemic, Sri Chaitanya launched Infinity Learn as part of its edtech platform, with Rohit Sharma leading the marketing campaign.